-Since its original conception in 2014, the annual Turkey Trot at South Potomac Church has grown into a hit community event!
+Since its original conception in 2014, the annual Turkey Trot at South Potomac Church has grown into a hit community event.
 Organized by the SPC Striders, a health and fitness community group at SPC, the SPC Turkey Trot is family-friendly fun run and walk.
-All proceeds generated from this annual event goes toward SPC Benevolence Ministries, including Turkey Baskets and Christmas Shop.
+All proceeds generated from this annual event goes toward benevolence.

-Although new and not well-advertised, the SPC Turkey Trot is growing quickly!
-It represents one of three large-scale outreach programs conducted by SPC.
-Yet, the event has no identity of its own–just borrowed clip art and a scattering of promotional materials across media.
+The SPC Turkey Trot represents one of three large-scale outreach programs conducted by SPC.
+Yet, the event has no identity of its own—just borrowed clip art and a scattering of promotional materials across media.

 Therefore, the SPC Turkey Trot needed a logo design to clarify its core identity and a collection of solid event marketing collateral to quickly generate brand awareness.

-My 2017 concepts started with a redesign of the logo.
 The original logo design portrayed a coloring-book-style caricature of a turkey in running shoes, but the brand that resulted from that was too simplistic.
-It failed to appeal to sponsors because the brand appeared low-key, casual, and for-kids only.
+It failed to appeal to sponsors because the brand appeared low-key, casual, and for kids only.

 I designed event marketing collateral with the refresh identity for SPC Turkey Trot.
 An informational poster becomes the “face” of the event to entice new participants.

 I invented another poster for a Call for Volunteers.
 The SPC Turkey Trot is a volunteer-ran event, so I hoped dedicated marketing collateral for that demographic may also help create support.